 Securities lending and borrowing transactions

-Financial instruments which are lent out or borrowed and valued at fair value and for which VP Bank Group acts as principal, are recorded in the balance sheet under amounts due to/from customers and banks.
-Securities lending and borrowing transactions in which VP Bank Group acts as agent are recorded under off-balance-sheet items.
+Financial instruments which are lent out or borrowed and valued at fair value and in respect of which VP Bank Group appears as principal are recorded on the balance sheet under amounts due to/from customers and banks.
+Securities lending and borrowing transactions in which VP Bank Group appears as the agent are recorded under off-balance-sheet items.

 Fees received or paid are recorded under commission income.

-Provisions are only recorded in the balance sheet if VP Bank Group has a liability to a third party which is to be attributable to an occurrence in the past, if the outflow of resources with economic benefit to fulfil this liability is probable, and if the liability can be reliably estimated.
+Provisions are only recorded on the balance sheet if VP Bank Group has a liability to a third party which is attributable to an occurrence in the past, if the outflow of resources with economic benefit to fulfil this liability is probable, and if this liability can be reliably estimated.
 If an outflow of funds is unlikely to occur or the amount of the liability cannot be reliably estimated, a contingent liability is shown.

 Impairment in the value of non-current assets

-The value of property, plant and equipment is always reviewed whenever the carrying value appears to be over-valued because of events or changed circumstances.
-If the carrying value exceeds the realisable value, a valuation allowance is recorded.
+The recoverability of property, plant and equipment is always reviewed whenever the carrying value appears to be overvalued because of occurrences or changed circumstances.
+If the carrying value exceeds the realisable value, a valuation adjustment is recorded.
 Any subsequent recovery in value is taken to income.
 If the review of the recoverability of an item of property, plant and equipment reveals a changed useful life, the residual carrying value is depreciated on a scheduled basis over the redefined useful life.

-The intrinsic value of goodwill is reviewed at least once a year.
+The recoverability of goodwill is reviewed at least once a year.
 If the carrying value exceeds the realisable value, an extraordinary write-down is made.

 Property, plant and equipment

-Property, plant and equipment comprises bank premises, other real estate, furniture and equipment, as well as IT systems.
-Property, plant and equipment is measured at acquisition cost less operationally necessary depreciation and amortisation.
+Property, plant and equipment comprises bank premises, other real estate, furniture and equipment, leasing, as well as IT systems.
+Property, plant and equipment is measured at acquisition cost less operationally necessary depreciation and amortisation as well as impairments.

-Property, plant and equipment is capitalised provided its purchase or manufactured cost can be determined reliably, it exceeds a minimum limit for capitalisation and the amounts capitalised benefit future accounting periods.
+Property, plant and equipment is capitalised provided its purchase or manufactured cost can be determined reliably, it exceeds a minimum limit for capitalisation and the expenditure benefits future accounting periods.

-Depreciation and amortisation is charged on a straight-line basis over the estimated useful lives:
+Depreciation and amortisation are charged on a straight-line basis over the estimated useful lives:

 The depreciation and amortisation methods and useful lives are subject to review at each year-end.

-In the case of a business combination, should the acquisition costs be greater than the net assets acquired valued in accordance with uniform Group guidelines (including identifiable and capitalizable intangible assets), the remaining amount constitutes the acquired goodwill.
-Goodwill is capitalised and subject to annual review for any required valuation allowances.
-The recognition of goodwill is made in the original currency and is translated on the balance-sheet date at rates prevailing at year-end.
+In the case of a takeover, should the acquisition costs be greater than the net assets acquired valued in accordance with uniform Group guidelines (including identifiable and capitalisable intangible assets), the remaining amount constitutes the acquired goodwill.
+Goodwill is capitalised and subject to an annual review for any required valuation adjustments.
+The recognition of goodwill is made in the functional currency and is translated on the balance sheet date at rates prevailing at year-end.

 Purchased software is capitalised and amortised over three to seven years.
 Minor purchases are charged directly to general and administrative expenses.

-Internally generated intangible assets such as software are capitalised insofar as the prerequisites for capitali- sation set forth in IAS 38 are met, i.e. it is probable that the Group will derive a future economic benefit from the asset and the costs of the asset can be both identified and measured in a reliable manner.
-Internally produced software meeting these criteria and purchased software are recorded in the balance sheet under software.
-The amounts so capitalised are amortised on a straight-line basis over their useful lives.
+Internally generated intangible assets such as software are capitalised insofar as the prerequisites for capitalisation set forth in IAS 38 are met, that is, it is probable that the Group will derive a future economic benefit from the asset and the costs of the asset can be both identified and measured in a reliable manner.
+Internally produced software meeting these criteria and purchased software are recorded on the balance sheet under software.
+The amounts capitalised in this manner are amortised on a straight-line basis over their useful lives.
 The period of amortisation is three to seven years.

-Other intangible assets include separately identifiable intangible assets arising from business combinations, as well as certain purchased client-related assets and the like and are amortised on a straight-line basis over an estimated useful life of five to ten years.
-Other intangible assets are recorded in the balance sheet at purchase cost at the time of acquisition.
+Other intangible assets include separately identifiable intangible assets arising from business combinations, as well as certain purchased client-related assets and the like, and are amortised on a straight-line basis over an estimated useful life of five to ten years.
+Other intangible assets are recorded on the balance sheet at acquisition cost.

 Current and deferred taxes

-Current income taxes are computed based on the applicable taxation laws in the individual countries and are booked as expense in the accounting period in which the underlying profits arise.
-They are shown as tax liabilities in the balance sheet.
+Current income taxes are computed based on the applicable taxation laws in the individual countries and are booked as expense in the accounting period in which the related profits arise.
+They are shown as tax liabilities on the balance sheet.

 Tax assets and tax liabilities are netted if they relate to the same taxable entity, concern the same taxing jurisdiction and an enforceable right of offset exists.